Python offers a series of built-in functions and methods that facilitate the manipulation and processing of lists, tuples, and other iterables

 function has been moved to the functools

-module, so it needs to be imported from there.
+module, so it must be imported from there.

 The zip()